-We got there at 8:30 and it was already over 95Â°.
-There were just a few trees on a neighboring property and everyone was crammed under that tiny scrap of shade as we waited for the first game to start.
-By the second game there was no shade at all.
+We got there at 8:30 and it was already over 95°F. There were just a few trees on a neighbouring property and everyone was crammed under that tiny scrap of shade as we waited for the first game to start.
+By the second game, there was no shade at all.

 During that second game, our goalie was sent off with a red card performance that would have made Zidane’s mother proud and we struggled on with 10 men.
-After the game, I bought two of those large bottles of Gatorade and quaffed them straight down leaving me looking like a pot-bellied Biafran refugee.
+After the game, I bought two of those huge bottles of Gatorade and quaffed them straight down leaving me looking like a pot-bellied Biafran refugee.

-The temperature had passed 110Â° as the third game got underway but luckily a hot wind that stank of horseshit had blown up.
-Someone announced that, because of the eccentric scoring system they were using (points for clean sheets, points for goals, points deducted for cards), if we won with a clean sheet and some other team lost, we would qualify for the knockout round on Sunday.
-The last game was a bad tempered affair with players falling down with cramp and we won with a clean sheet.
+The temperature had passed 110°F as the third game got underway but luckily a hot wind that stank of horseshit had blown up.
+Someone announced that, because of the eccentric scoring system they were using, if we won with a clean sheet and some other team lost, we would qualify for the knockout round on Sunday.
+The last game was a bad-tempered affair with fighting and players falling down with cramp and we won with a clean sheet.

 We trudged sadly up to the results desk to confirm the bad news and the lady there told us with a smile that the other team had in fact lost and that we were tied on points.
-Fortunately, that red card meant that we would not we playing tomorrow.
+Fortunately, that red card meant that we would not be playing tomorrow.
 A tiny cheer went up among our team and we resolved to buy a crate of beer for our fiery Italian goalie.
 We had dodged the bullet.